cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/02-starport.md

 # Starport

-The Cosmos SDK provides the building blocks for a complete Tendermint blockchain, which implements the Inter-Blockchain Communication (IBC) protocol.
+The Cosmos SDK provides the building blocks for a complete Tendermint blockchain which implements the Inter-Blockchain Communication (IBC) protocol.
 The `BaseApp` of the Cosmos SDK assembles these building blocks and provides a fully-running blockchain.
 All there is left to do for a specific blockchain application is to create specific modules and integrate them with the `BaseApp` to make the application _your own_.

-Fortunately, Starport assists with scaffolding modules and integrating them with the `BaseApp`.
+Fortunately Starport assists with scaffolding modules and integrating them with the `BaseApp`.
 Starport is a command-line tool that writes code files and updates them when instructed to do so.
 If you come from an _on Rails_ world, the concept will look familiar to you.

-On top of that, Starport will handle some compilation, run a local blockchain node, and help the developer in other respects.
+On top of that Starport will handle some compilation, run a local blockchain node, and help the developer in other respects.

 ## Install